If you love hi-fi gear, you’re not gonna love this…

 Moving Forward

-- Understand that cost-cutting guarantees corner-cutting
+- Understand that cost-cutting guarantees corner-cutting.

-- Leave honest, factual reviews for good and bad work
+- Leave honest, factual reviews for good and bad work.

-- Support ethical businesses doing genuinely good work
+- Support/promote ethical businesses doing good work.

 HoS FAQs